phobos/phobos_prometheus/README.md

 ## Usage

-### Phobos CLI

-TODO: Add instructions for how to use the Phobos CLI to inject the code into a project.

-### Manual

-In phobos_boot.rb, add `PhobosPrometheus.configure`
+In phobos_boot.rb, add `PhobosPrometheus.configure` to setup a single point of

 In config.ru, mount the metrics endpoint: